Canonical traces of graded fiber products: applications to disconnected Stanley--Reisner rings: Introduction

 \subsection{Outline}

 In \autoref{sect2}, we review the fundamental concepts of trace ideals, canonical modules, fiber products, and Stanley--Reisner rings.
 In \autoref{sec:trfib}, we discuss the canonical trace of the fiber product and prove \autoref{THM:nice!}.
 By applying the result to Stanley--Reisner rings, we also establish \autoref{MainTHM:B}, a formula for computing the canonical traces of Stanley--Reisner rings arising from disconnected simplicial complexes.
 In \autoref{sec:teterStanley}, we focus on the case of Stanley--Reisner rings corresponding to disconnected simplicial complexes.
-We extend known results on the class of rings called {\it Teter type} in the Cohen--Macaulay setting to the non-Cohen--Macaulay case~(see \autoref{Thm:nonCMTeter}).
-As an application of \autoref{MainTHM:B} and \autoref{Thm:nonCMTeter}, we prove \autoref{MainTHM:C}, which generalizes \cite[Theorem~A]{miyashita2024canonical}.
+We extend known results on rings called {\it Teter type} in the Cohen--Macaulay setting to the non-Cohen--Macaulay case~(see \autoref{Thm:nonCMTeter}), and we apply it to prove \autoref{thm:canonicalsquareee}.
+Finally, by combining \autoref{thm:canonicalsquareee} with \autoref{MainTHM:B}, we prove \autoref{MainTHM:C}, which generalizes \cite[Theorem~A]{miyashita2024canonical}.

 \begin{setup} Throughout this paper, we denote the set of non-negative integers by $\NN$.
 Let $R=\bigoplus_{i \ge 0} R_i$ be a positively graded Noetherian ring.
 Unless otherwise stated, we assume that $(R_0, \fkm_{R_0})$ is an Artinian local ring.
 Hence, $R$ has the unique graded maximal ideal given by ${\MM_R}:=\fkm_{R_0} R + \bigoplus_{i > 0} R_i$.
 When there is no risk of confusion about \(R\), we simply write \(\mathfrak{m}_R\) as \(\mathfrak{m}\).
 We denote the residue field by $\kk=R/\MM_R$.
 For graded $R$-modules $M$ and $N$, ${}^*\Hom_R(M, N)$ denotes the graded $R$-module consisting of graded homomorphisms from $M$ to $N$.
 Let $\omega_R$ denote the graded canonical module (note that under these assumptions, $R$ admits a graded canonical module; see \autoref{defcanon}).
 Let $a_R$ denote the {\it $a$-invariant} of $R$, that is,